unChaz/sci-fi-5e/srd/monsters/monsters.md

 A monster with the Techcasting special trait has a spellcaster level and spell slots, which it uses to cast its spells of 1st level and higher (as explained in the _Player’s Handbook_).
 The spellcaster level is also used for any cantrips included in the feature.

 The monster has a list of spells known or prepared from a specific class.
 The list might also include spells from a feature in that class, such as the Divine Domain feature of the cleric or the Druid Circle feature of the druid.
-The monster is considered a member of that class when attuning to or using a magic item that requires membership in the class or access to its spell list.
+The monster is considered a member of that class when attuning to or using a alien artifact that requires membership in the class or access to its spell list.

 A monster can cast a spell from its list at a higher level if it has the spell slot to do so.
 For example, a drow mage with the 3rd-level _lightning bolt_ spell can cast it as a 5th-level spell by using one of its 5th-level greater or lesser threat than suggested by its challenge rating.